What to Do If You Get Injured in Italy: A Real Traveler’s Experience

-It was our first full day in Florence, and my friend Monique and I set off early in the morning of a beautiufl day before our first tour, Pitti Palace and Boboli Garden, to do a little exploring.
-Soon we found that not much was open before 10 AM.
+It was our first full day in Florence, and my friend Monique and I set off early in the morning on a beautiful day before our first tour, Pitti Palace and Boboli Garden, to do a little exploring.
+Soon, we found that not much was open before 10 AM.

 I had been jonesing for a plain black iced tea since we arrived in Europe almost 2 weeks ago.
 Plain black iced tea appeared to be as rare as beef jerky with a side of root beer in Italy.
 As we aimlessly walked down the street, we passed a Starbucks.
 I tried to ignore it, but I couldn’t resist myself.
 I told Mo we had to go back; I was breaking down.
 She didn’t try to stop me; I’m sure she was sick of hearing my constant whining about it.
 I went in and ecstatically ordered a plain black iced tea.
 It was delicious!
 I didn’t even care what a dork I looked like as an American getting Starbucks in Italy.